How to Train for a Career in Less Than a Year

 The main difference between an in-person or online certification program and a degree program is the amount of time it takes to graduate.
 Bachelor’s degrees typically require four years of full-time enrollment, while masters programs may require two years or more.

-In addition, the best in-person and online certificate programs are meant to build on your already-existing skills or help you transition into a new career.
+In addition, great in-person and online certificate programs are meant to build on your already-existing skills or help you transition into a new career.
 A BA, on the other hand, gives you a more general foundation of skills and knowledge.

 You may choose to pursue a certificate program instead of a master’s program because of the shorter time frame and the cost, as many certificate programs are less expensive than master’s programs.
 Choosing which program to pursue will also depend on which type of job you are looking for.